Joining an Emmaus Community

 Each Emmaus Community deals with the admission of new Companions independently, so you will need to contact a particular Community about joining.
 They will be able to tell you more about the process and when a space might be available or if there is a waiting list.

 You can download a referral form here - see “Page resources” below.
-If you are looking for a place for yourself, use the “self-referral form”.
+If you are looking for a place for yourself, use the “Emmaus Community Application Form”.
 If you are a referral agency, use the “referral agency form”.

 We suggest that you contact a Community before sending them your referral form.
 You can find contact details for Communities here.